 Check out the Cornell Lab of Ornithology’s “Features of a Good Birdhouse” infographic to learn more about great bird houses.
 If you’re interested in building your own birdhouse, use their “Right Bird, Right House” interactive to search for designs that would work well in your region and habitat.
 If you already have a birdhouse and want to learn more, visit their “All About Birdhouses” page.

 If you don’t have a birdhouse, colour in all the things that make this backyard a great place for birds.
 Remember, birds need, food, water, and shelter!

 Sources: Cornell Lab of Ornithology; Canadian Wildlife Federation

 BIRDS WITH HATS

-While many birds are migrating back to your neighbourhood from a warm winter in the south, a few stayed around all winter.
+While many birds migrate, a few stay around all year.
 One of these tough guys is the black-capped chickadee.
 So how did they do it?
 One of the coolest things chickadees do to survive the winter is grow bigger brains!
 Like squirrels, chickadees store away food in the fall to prepare for winter and their bigger brain helps them remember where all their hiding spots are.

 Chickadees have 15 different calls but are named after their “Chickadee-dee-dee” call which is often used to alert other chickadees to danger.
 How scary are you?
 The more “dees” they add to the end of their call, the greater the threat.